lilywxc/Leetcode/Leetcode - Data Structure and Algorithm.md

 - In this case where r is assigned m, we need while loop of l < r instead of l <= r to avoid possibly infinite loop.
 - In some scenarios, you may see the loop condition as l < r instead of l <= r.
 This is usually when we are confident that the solution exists within the array and we do not want to check the same index multiple times.
 - Note that the "l < r" condition of the while loop ensures that we break out the while loop when l == r.
 So in most of the questions that we use l < r condition (all the ones below), return either l or r is fine.
+- This code also help identify the smallest element larger than the key, say if we look for 8 in [4, 7, 7, 9, 9, 10], the index of first 9 will be returned.

 #### [69.
 Sqrt x](https://leetcode.com/problems/sqrtx/)
 ```python